arunpn/mortar-pagerank/README.md

 This pig script calculates updated pagerank values for each node in the graph.
 It takes as input the previous pagerank values calculated for each node.
 This script also calculates a 'max\_diff' value that is the largest change in pagerank for any node in the graph.
 This value is used by the control script to determine if its worth running another iteration to calculate even more accurate pagerank values.

-### pagerank\_postprocess\_with\_name\_join.pig

-This pig script takes the final iteration output of nodes and their pageranks and joins it to an index mapping each node ID to a human-readable name.
-It then outputs the TOP_N nodes by pagerank to S3.

-### pagerank\_postprocess\_without\_name\_join.pig
+### pagerank\_postprocess.pig

-This pig script takes the final iteration output of nodes and their pageranks and outputs the TOP_N nodes to S3.
-It _does not_ join to any name index.
-This is for nodes which have human-readable identifiers already.
+This pig script takes the last iteration output of nodes, projects out just the node-ids and their pageranks, orders them by pagerank, out stores the final output to S3.

 # Pagerank Parameters